-The COVID-19 coronavirus pandemic is here.
-It’s changed names several times.
-It’s infected about 170,000 people.
-Killed over 6,500.
-And apparently preppers aren’t so crazy after all.
+The COVID-19 coronavirus pandemic has been raging for over a year.
+It’s mutated into more contagious variants several times.
+It’s infected over 100 million people.
+Killed over 2 million.
+And apparently, preppers aren’t so crazy after all.

 If you don’t have a plan of action then read ahead.
 I’ll describe the gravity of the situation and then cover my personal triggers.
 These are events that signal that it’s time to bunker in or to get out of dodge.
 COVID-19 is not the flu and is proving to be an international event.

 This plan of action can be applied to any pandemic, not just the current one.

 Viral and bacterial outbreaks come in three classifications: Endemic, Epidemic, and Pandemic.
 The difference is the persistence and the geographical area affected by the contagion.

 Endemic outbreaks apply to diseases that are a regular part of the scenery.
 It is always there.
 Malaria is a prime example.
 Malaria is present at all times in specific parts of the world.

 Epidemics occur when a non-persistent contagion becomes widespread within a limited geographic area.
 The annual flu is a prime example.
 In early winter a strain or strains of influenza takes hold in the United States and spreads like wildfire.
 The flu is not typically within the population but soon spreads from shore to shore.

 Pandemics are similar to Epidemics with one major exception.
 They jump geographical boundaries.
 The Swine Flu of 2009 was one of the more recent pandemics.
 It started in Mexico and jumped borders to multiple countries.